-- February 6, 2015: Last day to change enrolment to audit status with instructor's signature.
-After this date, approval from the instructor and appropriate dean is required. - March 13, 2015: Last date to withdraw without academic penalty.
+- February 5, 2016: Last day to change enrolment to audit status with written approval from the instructor.
+After this date, approval from the instructor and appropriate dean is required.
+Note: Audit policies are currently under review. - March 4, 2016: Last day to withdraw without academic penalty.
 After this date, students withdrawing will receive an "F" grade.